Akuukis/screeps-bot-brave/README.md

 	- `Memory.rooms[name]` are cached versions of `Game.rooms[name]` and overlays
 	- `Memory.demand[array]` are cached orders from squads & etc to spawn a creep.
 Iterated to process them
 	- `Memory.supply[array]` are processed orders in any of of states: "in queue", "spawning", "dispatching", "ready"
 	- `Memory.network[id-id]` are cached paths between taps that are used for navigation and logistics.
-Uses concept of 2 directional roads
+Uses concept of rightside 2 directional roads
 	- `Memory.zones[id]` are cached logical subsets of room that are used for defence planning
 	- `Memory.deferred[array]` is array that holds all deferred tasks.
 Iterated to process them